george-probably/prami.partners/Weblog/pages/archive/1/home.md

 We have a [FAQ](/archive/1/faq) if you want to know more, or just contact: [pramipartners@omg.lol](mailto:pramipartners@omg.lol).

-Note: Though not officially affiliated with omg.lol, this would not have happened without Adam's support and the amazing community.ß
+Note: Though not officially affiliated with omg.lol, this would not have happened without Adam's support and the amazing community.